PaperMC/Starlight/TECHNICAL_DETAILS.md

 ### Propagation comparison

-Ok, so why is Starlight's better?
-It looks like they're both doing the same thing...
+"Ok, so why is Starlight's better?
+It looks like they're both doing the same thing..."

 Except they're not.
 Not even close.
 Vanilla is doing WAY more getLight/getState calls than Starlight.
 Why?
 Because for each block it updates, it is checking ALL 6